spaceplesiosaur/swapi/README.md

 Raisa Primerova and Allie McCarthy

+## Overview

+SWAPI is an app that contains information about Star Wars movies and characters.

 ### Set Up

 Clone the repo.
 Run npm install to ensure all dependencies are running.
 Enjoy!